Jerome Adams: COVID-19 pandemic

 In February 2020, Adams was appointed to the task force for dealing with the COVID-19 pandemic.
 Adams initially downplayed the risk from COVID-19 by comparing it to the flu, which was criticized by experts.
 He also strongly implored people not to buy or use face masks because he said they were “NOT effective” in preventing the general public from catching COVID-19, and that wearing a mask could actually increase the risk of catching the virus.
-This was in line with other health experts, including Anthony Fauci, who were working on limited information at the time.
+This was in line with other United States Public Health officials, including Anthony Fauci, who later admitted his recommendation was not based on science but rather to prevent shortages for doctors and other health professionals.

 Adams later retracted this recommendation because he said there was new information about the asymptomatic spread of the virus.
+Politico reported in April 2020 that Adams had been largely sidelined by the administration.

 When asked about African-Americans’ increased risks from COVID, Adams replied that “African-Americans and Latinos should avoid alcohol, drugs and tobacco.
 Do it for your abuela, do it for your granddaddy, do it for your big momma, do it for your pop-pop.”
 Public health experts criticized his assertions as misleading and lacking adequate context.

 Adams expressed concern that the George Floyd protests could lead to a spike in COVID-19 cases.
 According to Adams, "Based on the way the disease spreads, there is every reason to expect that we will see new clusters and potentially new outbreaks moving forward."

 Adams confirmed that he was asked to step down as Surgeon General by the incoming Biden administration.
 Former surgeon general Vivek Murthy took his place.
-He officially resigned on January 20, 2021 at the request of President Joe Biden.
+He officially resigned on January 20, 2021, at the request of President Joe Biden.

+Subsequent career

 Following his service as surgeon general, Adams joined Purdue University in October 2021 as a Presidential Fellow and its first executive director of health equity initiatives, professor of practice in the departments of Pharmacy Practice and Public Health, and a faculty member of the Regenstrief Center for Healthcare Engineering.
+Having been part of the Trump administration, he described how this made it difficult to obtain a position in academia or the corporate world.